openBackhaul/hybridMwStructure/README.md

 # hybridMwStructure
-Technology specific amendment to the LayerProtocol class for structuring of a microwave radio interface into multiple TDM and a single Ethernet segment
+Technology specific amendment to the LayerProtocol class for structuring a microwave radio interface into multiple TDM and a single Ethernet segment

 ### [1.0.0-tr532v1.d.t](../../tree/TR532v1_0)
 - Model officially published by ONF in December 2016